Zehua-Chen/concept-notes/system-programming/multithread/thread.md

 - A process would terminate when either of the following conditions are true
   - The main thread **returns**
   - All theads has completed, when after main thread has **existed**,

+## Busy Waiting

+When a process repeatedly checks if a condition is true